DanIlunga/Project/README.md

 # Overview
 Welcome to my exploration of the data job market, specifically focusing on data analyst roles.
 This project was driven by a need to better understand and navigate the job market.
 It examines the highest-paying and most sought-after skills to identify the best job opportunities for data analysts.

-The data used in this analysis comes from:['Luke Barousse's Python Course'](https://github.com/lukebarousse/Python_Data_Analytics_Course), which offers a comprehensive foundation, including detailed information on job titles, salaries, locations, and key skills.
+The data used in this analysis comes from: [Luke Barousse's Python Course](https://github.com/lukebarousse/Python_Data_Analytics_Course), which offers a comprehensive foundation, including detailed information on job titles, salaries, locations, and key skills.
 By using a series of Python scripts, I investigate critical questions such as the most in-demand skills, salary trends, and the relationship between demand and salary in the data analytics field.

 # Questions